Mary Heebner: Career

-Repeated visits to Patagonia in Chile inspired a series of paintings and the subsequent artist book Unearthed.
+Repeated visits to Patagonia in Chile resulted in a book, a series of paintings, and an artist book Unearthed.
+Intimacy: Drawing with Light, Drawn from Stone, an exploration of the drawing process using watermarks, original text and images based on Classical Roman sculptures.
+Cassandra is a hand painted accordion fold book referencing Greek myth, and poetry by Stephen Kessler.
+Arctic Trilogy, original text and images based on expeditions to the Arctic in 2017 and 2024.

+Other publications include: Bridging Image and Word: 25 Years of Artists Books, 1995-2020.
+The Venus Paintings (Edward Cella Art+Architecture, 2013).
+Patagonia: La Ultima Esperanza, (Tixcacalulpul Press, 2011) by Heebner and Macduff Everton.
+Intimacies/Intimismos: Poems of Love by Pablo Neruda, translated by Alastair Reid (Harper Collins/Rayo, 2008).
+On the Blue Shore of Silence: Poems of the Sea by Pablo Neruda, translated by Alastair Reid, commentary by Antonio Skármeta (Harper Collins/Rayo, 2004).
+The Western Horizon, Heebner/Everton (Abrams, 2000).

 Heebner's interest in Classical sculpture influenced a series of large paintings including the Venus Paintings, exhibited in 2013, of which Dr. Bruce Robertson has written, "Heebner had miraculously rescued these sculptures from the museums she has seen them in and returned them to the world they came from, a world of change, accident, thick encrustations and vaporous atmosphere."

 Personal life

-Heebner currently resides in Santa Barbara, California with photographer and husband Macduff Everton, whom she married in 1989.
+Heebner resides in Santa Barbara, California, with photographer and husband Macduff Everton, whom she married in 1989 and shares a stepson.

 She had previously married Steven E. Craig on March 11, 1972.
-She has a daughter, Sienna Craig.
+Craig, her first husband, Heebner met while in high school working together at Universal Studios Hollywood.
+They were married for 13 years and share a daughter.